dagny099/mj-extension/docs/technical-overview.md

 ### Core Components

-The extension consists of four primary components that work together to provide a seamless experience:
+The extension consists of five primary components that work together to provide a seamless experience:

 1. **Content Script** - Runs in the context of the Midjourney website
 2. **Background Service Worker** - Persistent background process
 3. **Popup Interface** - User-facing management UI
+4. **Gallery View** - Visual display of bookmarked images
-4. **Shared Utilities** - Common functions used across components
+5. **Shared Utilities** - Common functions used across components

 ## Component Details